schneems/schneems/_posts/tumblr/2013-09-05-prepare-do-test-make-your-technical-writing-shine.md

 It sounds simple, but many articles just jump into the "how" and completely forget the "why".
 If you don't know what to write: try giving your article to someone new to that subject and writing down all the questions they ask as they go through the exercise.

 See if you can answer those questions in the article before they even need to ask them.
-I usually do this for the whole document (see my <a href="https://github.com/centerforstudents/ruby_view_server#what">"what" section in the Ruby View Server Exercise</a>), and I also do this before individual exercise "todo's" (such as in <a href="https://github.com/centerforstudents/ruby_view_server#3-use-a-layout-to-add-content-to-all-pages">"Using a Layout to add content to all Pages"</a>).
+I usually do this for the whole document (see my ["what"](https://github.com/centerforstudents/ruby_view_server#what) section in the Ruby View Server Exercise</a>), and I also do this before individual exercise "todo's" (such as in <a href="https://github.com/centerforstudents/ruby_view_server#3-use-a-layout-to-add-content-to-all-pages">"Using a Layout to add content to all Pages"</a>).

 Once they know where they're going, send them on their way.